Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [x] library
 - [ ] system

 #### Q40.
 You have written a function that you want to include as a member of structure a.
-How is such as structure member defiened?
+How is such as structure member defined?

 - [x] :